 - One year of experience performing maintenance and minor repair of automotive and/or heavy equipment.

-- A valid State of Wisconsin Driver’s License at time of appointment and throughout employment.
+- Valid State of Wisconsin Driver’s License at time of appointment and throughout employment.

-- A good driving record at time of appointment and throughout employment.
+- Good driving record at time of appointment and throughout employment.

 Equivalent combinations of education and experience may be considered.